-Authorisation letter must be sought with the respective company seal and signature.
+An authorisation letter must be sought with the respective company seal and signature from the.

-At Vakilsearch, our professionals will help you get your DSC in just three simple steps:
+At Vakilsearch, our experts will help you get your DSC in just three simple steps:

-We will collect basic details like Name, Gender, Address, Nationality, Country, Email Id, Mobile number, and the usage type of DSC you are applying for.
-It could be for company incorporation, MCA e-filing, IT filing, GST filing, Foreign trade, e-Tenders or personal use.
-Accordingly, we will guide you in selecting the right class.
+We will collect all the basic details like name, gender, address, nationality, country, email Id, mobile number, and the usage type of DSC you are applying for.
+It could be for company incorporation, MCA e-filing, IT filing, GST filing, foreign trade, e-tenders, or personal use.
+We will also guide you in selecting the right class and submitting the form.

-All the necessary documents like PAN card, address proof, passport, etc. with relevant attestation will be collected.
+All the necessary documents like PAN card, address proof, passport, etc., with relevant attestation, will be collected and submitted for review.

-Upon successful verification we will dispatch your Digital Signature Certificate USB token, which is a password-protected physical device containing your digital signature.
-A USB token also called e-token, dongle or digital signature has a special built-in software that recognises and opens your digital signature.
+Upon successful verification, we will dispatch your digital signature certificate USB token, which will be a password-protected physical device containing your digital signature.
+A USB token, also called e-token, dongle, or digital signature, has a special built-in software that recognises and opens your digital signature.

-We are authorised providers of Digital Signature Certificates, partnered with some of the prominent and licensed Certifying Authorities in India.
-Some of the best reasons to choose Vakilsearch for DSC are:
+We are authorised providers of digital signature certificates, partnered with some of the prominent and licensed certifying authorities in India.
+Some of the best reasons to choose Vakilsearch for a DSC are: